Avoiding Burnout by Making Time to Meditate

 Be Polite and Humble

 And we can’t forget to be polite.
-We should not allow the tiredness to make us irritable toward others.
+We remember not to allow the tiredness to make us irritable toward others.
 It can help to remember that we are not heroes.
 We are helping because we want to serve, not to be heroes.
 Serving requires some humility, and we should always put those who we serve and help foremost in our minds.
 If we can remember that, then we avoid feeling superior.
-Humanitarian work is not something that should puff us up with pride and make us act without respect.
+Humanitarian work is not something that should puff us up with pride and make us act toward others without respect.
 Also, if we are the leaders or the bosses, then we have to go out into the field sometimes.

-Three Key Take-Aways
+Three Key Take-Aways For Avoiding Burnout

 Rinpoche reminds us to think about three things when we engage in humanitarian work: